fatso83/node-redis-dist-job-queue/README.md

 Gracefully begins the shutdown process allowing any ongoing tasks to finish.
 `callback` is called once everything is completly shut down.

+### jobQueue.retryFailedJobs(callback)

+Moves all jobs from the failed queue to the pending queue.

+### jobQueue.deleteFailedJobs(callback)

+Deletes all jobs from the failed queue.